-Built on the site of the 300 seat, Madame Tussaud’s Cinema which was opened in 1909 and was destroyed by fire in 1925.
-Opened on 26th April 1928 with Maria Corda in “Helen of Troy”.
+Built on the site of the 300 seat, Madame Tussaud’s Cinema which was opened in 1909 and was destroyed by fire in 1925 (it has its own page on Cinema Treasures).
+The Tussaud’s Cinema opened on 26th April 1928 with Maria Corda in “Helen of Troy”.
 It was adjacent to the new Madame Tussaud’s Wax Museum which also contained a restaurant and dance hall.
 The cinema entrance was to the immediate West of the building almost adjacent to Baker Street railway/tube station.

 Just login to your account and subscribe to this theater